Skip to main content

 Best for multiple project views (lists, kanban boards, Gantt charts, etc)

 ProjectManager is a cloud-based project planning software that runs on both Windows and Mac computers with no downloads or complex installation needed.
-Gantt chart tools help users and your team plan, schedule, and update your projects in real-time.
+Gantt chart tools help users and their teams plan, schedule, and update projects in real time.
 You can plan simple workflows or full Agile sprints with powerful Kanban boards, Gantt charts, and task lists.
+For Conrad Wang, Managing Director at Enable U, the platform’s advanced features made a measurable impact on team efficiency: “The workload view was my go-to for minimizing burnout.
+I recognized when a support worker's utilization exceeded 130% and transferred tasks before it became a disaster.
+I also relied on reporting tools to provide polished, client-ready snapshots in minutes—clients saw completion percentages and dependency charts without me layering slides by hand.
+This transparency reduced weekly status meetings by around a fourth.”

 ProjectManagement costs from $15/user/month and offers a 30-day free trial.